blogtitle/blogsources/content/post/web-security-1-context.md

 hello world
 ```
-You can try this yourself by connecting on port 80 of any HTTP server with netcat or telnet and writing the request manually (hit return twice after done typing the host).
+You can try this yourself by connecting to port 80 of any HTTP server with netcat or telnet and writing the request manually (hit return twice after done typing the host).

 Let's unwrap what is going on here: